Prepare for Election Day - Tuesday, November 8

 City of Snoqualmie Proposition 1: Public Safety Levy Goes to the Voters

 The City of Snoqualmie has placed a Public Safety Levy measure – Proposition 1 – on the general election ballot.
-If approved, this operations levy lid lift would fund a public safety plan, which includes hiring two additional police officers and one additional firefighter to maintain appropriate service levels and response times for police, fire, and emergency services.
+If approved, this operations levy lid lift would fund a public safety plan, which includes hiring two additional police officers and one additional firefighter to maintain appropriate service levels and response times for police, fire, and emergency medical services.
+Read more.

 Volunteers invited to participate on November 5, 9 a.m. to noon, Venn Forest

 The Green Snoqualmie Partnership, formed to restore and protect Snoqualmie parks and natural areas, welcomes volunteers to its second restoration event on November 5 in the Venn Forest area of Snoqualmie Ridge.
 Volunteers will remove invasive non-native plants such as Himalayan blackberry and plant native plants in their place.
 No experience necessary!
 Come dressed to work outside (rain or shine) with sturdy shoes.
 Bring a water bottle to stay hydrated.
 Tools, work gloves, and light snacks will be provided.
 Park at Swenson Park, 35007 S.E.
 Swenson Street.
 RSVP at email@example.com.
 Read more.

 This is a temporary seasonal position that will last approximately one month.
 Under general supervision of the Parks & Public Works Director, the ice skate rink facilitator provides customer service to patrons at the Snoqualmie Ice Skate Rink while ensuring safety at all times.
 Position description.
 Open until filled - first review on November 4.
 Apply online.